-Garden Lighting Ideas
+Illuminating Garden Lighting Ideas For Your Outdoor Space

-1. Solar Garden Lighting
+1. Harness the Sun With Solar Lighting

 Want to light up your garden or other outdoor area without using more electricity?
-Solar garden lighting can help.
+Solar lighting can help.

 They all use solar collectors to absorb sunlight during the daylight hours.
 That energy is stored in an internal battery, which kicks in when the ambient light drops below a certain level, or you turn them on.

-LEDs offer lower power consumption than incandescent bulbs, and substantially higher light emission.
+LED lights offer lower power consumption than incandescent bulbs, and substantially higher light emission.
 However, because individual LEDs are very small, you need quite a few of them to equal the amount of light emitted from conventional lights.
 With that being said, there are many different styles of outdoor lighting that use LEDs.

 They’re an ideal option for pairing with solar technology due to their low power consumption, which can add hours of use time.
 These lights also last far longer than conventional incandescent or halogen bulbs, allowing you to get the most out of your investment.
-LED garden lighting can be found in many formats, as well, ranging from string lights and rope lights to spot lights and stake lights.
+LED lighting can be found in many formats, as well, ranging from string lights and rope lights to spot lights and stake lights.

 You’ll find that these 12-volt systems can be installed by just about anyone.
 All you need to do is mount the light(s), connect them to the transformer, and then plug them in.
 You’ll find low voltage LED lights, but also brighter halogen bulbs on the market today to suit your particular needs.
 Plug and play systems are also available in wall lighting, deck lighting, string lighting and other styles.